- Our Rides

 Trotting and cantering our willing steeds through the wonderful Altentejo countryside, I am in my element.
 Diogo is a brilliant guide, he makes sure I know of Zelador’s quirks and that we are all happy and comfortable throughout the ride.
 The hour and a half flies by and in a flash we are heading back into the stable yard.
 With another Trail ride scheduled for the next day it’s “see you tomorrow” to our wonderful greys.

 After lunch it was time to put myself back out of my comfort zone and head down to the stables to meet my handsome steed for the next hour.
 It was here that I was introduced to Zig Zag, a tall grey who would be looking after me over the next few days.
-My instructor, Annie, told me that he was a very gentle schoolmaster and safe with the knowledge that I would be totally looked after by this wonderful horse I was actually excited to get started.
+My first instructor, Annie, told me that he was a very gentle schoolmaster and safe with the knowledge that I would be totally looked after by this wonderful horse I was actually excited to get started.
 After warming up and getting a feel for Zig Zag, we began working on the basics of flexion and bend with the aim to improve leg yield and shoulder in.
 With his buckets of patience over the next two lessons we’ve cracked it and had made some real progress which I couldn’t wait to take home and work on with my own horse.

 Between my lessons and trail rides there is the opportunity to watch other lessons and the instructors working with the younger horses.
 It’s amazing to see the patience and knowledge that the instructors, Coralie, João and Annie show in their own riding.
-The horses are gentle and sympathetically worked and brought on without force.
+The horses are gently and sympathetically worked and brought on without force.
 With regular encouragement and rewards from their rider the intelligent Lusitanos quickly pick up what they are being asked to do.

 With a trail ride to finish off a wonderful few days in the glorious Alentejo countryside it is with great sadness that I say goodbye.
 I can completely understand why guests return again and again to Monte Velho.
 With incredible food, luxury accommodation and lovely horses it is somewhere you very quickly feel relaxed and at home.